brochwerger/crawler/README.md

 ### Option 1: Use docker

 To simplify dependency management a Dockerfile is provided with the code such that a self contained docker image can be easily build as follow:

 `docker build -t crawler .`

-The system was built and tested with docker version 18.09.7 but given the simplicity of the Dockerfile it probably works with older versions as well.

 ### Option 2: Python application